Causal Inference and Data Fusion in Econometrics: Confounding Bias

 \subsection{Identification by surrogate experiments}

 In practice, identification of causal queries based on observational data alone often remains an unattainable goal.
 At the same time, conducting a randomized control trial (RCT) for the treatment of interest might likewise be infeasible due to cost, ethical, or technical considerations.
 In such cases, a frequently applied strategy is to make use of experiments involving a third variable, which is only proximately linked to the treatment but more easily manipulable.
-In development economics a variant of such an approach is known under the name of \emph{``encouragement design"} \citep{Duflo2008}. \citet{Duflo2003}, for example, study the effect of financial knowledge on retirement planning decisions by randomly allocating monetary rewards for attending an information session on tax deferred account (TDA) retirement plans to university employees.
-In this surrogate experiment, experimental control of a proxy variable (financial rewards) is supposed to create (or ``encourage") exogenous variation in the otherwise endogenous treatment of interest (knowledge about TDA retirement plans).
+Such surrogate experiments are sometimes referred to as \emph{``encouragement designs"} in economics (\citealp{Duflo2008}).